NotingCap/MovieBook/README.md

 ## 🐛 Troubleshooting

-### MongoDB "Address already in use"
+### MongoDB Atlas Connection Issues
-✅ This is normal!
-MongoDB is already running.
-Just start Next.js with `npm run dev`.
+If you encounter connection issues:
+- Verify your connection string in `.env.local`
+- Check that your IP address is whitelisted in MongoDB Atlas
+- Ensure network access is properly configured

 See [`TROUBLESHOOTING.md`](TROUBLESHOOTING.md) for detailed solutions.